Mark Rypien

-Mark Robert Rypien (born October 2, 1962) is a Canadian-born former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
+Mark Robert Rypien (born October 2, 1962) is a former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
 He played college football for the Washington State Cougars and was selected by the Washington Redskins in the sixth round of the 1986 NFL draft.
 He was named Super Bowl MVP, doing so in Super Bowl XXVI with the Redskins.
 He also played for several other NFL teams.
 His nephew Brett plays in the NFL as a quarterback.

 Early life

 Born in Calgary, Alberta, on October 2, 1962, Rypien's family moved to the United States when he was three, settling in Spokane, Washington.
 He was a star three-sport athlete at Shadle Park High School.
 All three of his varsity numbers (football, basketball, and baseball) were later retired by the school.

 He earned Parade All-American honors as a high school senior and received scholarship offers from across the country before accepting a football scholarship to Washington State University in Pullman, and joined the Delta Tau Delta fraternity.
 A knee injury in spring drills in 1982 redshirted him for that season and he nearly left football and WSU in November 1983 but stayed and earned first-team All-Pac-10 honors in 1984 and led WSU's fabled RPM offense in 1985.
 He was inducted into WSU's Athletics Hall of Fame in 1993.
 He played in the 1986 Senior Bowl.